how to be a creative director in 2018

 How did you get into creative direction?
 It’s not exactly a field they tell you about at school.

-A few years later, I realised I was done working with men, and giving my ideas to someone else, which is part of the process.
+A few years later, I realized I was done working with men, and giving my ideas to someone else, which is part of the process.
 I was floundering for a few months until I put a portfolio together, and since then it’s been non stop.

 Imogen Snell: I grew up in Kent with five brothers who are all farmers.
 When I was 14, I got scouted as a model, which kind of showed me you didn’t have to live by being a geography teacher, or a lawyer, which is what everyone did.
 It introduced me to what photographers do, and stylists, and set designers.
 I went to Saint Martins and studied Fashion Communication, because I was interested in all the ways fashion was communicated.
 Not design but photography and styling and film making.
 It was quite a good all round course, and I’m an all round person.
 I’m not one thing, I’m not a photographer or a director — I’m a creative director.